 A Guide to Transplanting Clones Outdoors

-To get a head start on the season, many growers will start growing their plants (marijuana and hemp) indoors in the late winter and early spring.
+To get a head start on the season, many growers will start growing their plants (both marijuana and hemp clones) indoors in the late winter and early spring.
 To ensure that your plants make a healthy transition from indoors to outdoors, there are a number of best practices to follow.

 As you plan your outdoor growing season, there is key information you must take into account, including: